-My name is Josie Milton and I am proud to have been the Head teacher of Titchmarsh CE Primary School since September 2004.
-I welcome you to our school website, which I hope will give you a flavour of some of the amazing things we do at this wonderful school.
+My name is Ed Carlyle and I am delighted to be the Interim Executive Headteacher of Titchmarsh CE Primary School.
+I warmly welcome you to our school website, which I hope will give you just a flavour of some of the amazing things we do at this wonderful school.

 Our motto is Inspiring confidence…Nurturing Values…Living Achievement.
 We strive for success and enrichment at Titchmarsh and we always want the children to do and be the very best they can in the time they are with us, laying the foundations for future learning and growing.

 This is a great school.
 I think so, the parents think so and, most importantly, the children agree.
 We are all passionate about our school and the very best way to experience what Titchmarsh has to offer is to visit us.
 I would like to personally invite you to come and see for yourselves - please contact the School to make an appointment or keep an eye out for the forthcoming Open Weeks and Meet The Headteacher events.

 In the meantime I hope that our website will give you an insight into life at Titchmarsh CE Primary School.

 Mr Titchmarsh, former presenter of TV shows Gardeners’ World and Ground Force, made a special appearance at Titchmarsh Primary School yesterday (Tuesday) after its transition to two-tier education.

 The school has taken on pupils from Year 5 and 6 after the move, with two extra classrooms, new play equipment and a redesigned playground.

 Mr Titchmarsh was delighted to receive a hero’s welcome from the schoolchildren.
 He said: “I loved my time at infant school and that was where I got into gardening.
 “I am delighted to come here and cut the ribbon on these beautiful stone buildings, it’s an honour to be here again.